 Step 1: The process works the same on smartphones, although the interface looks a bit different.
 First, open the email from the sender you want to block.

-In the upper-right corner, there will be a button marked with three vertical dots.
-Select this to open the drop-down menu.
+Step 2: In the upper-right corner (of the message, not the app itself), there will be a button marked with three vertical dots.
+This button is also located on the same horizontal plane as the name of the email’s sender.
+Select this button to open the drop-down menu.

 What if you change your mind and want to unblock someone?
 You can open that same drop-down menu in either interface and select Unblock [sender’s name].
 You can also view and unblock any previously blocked addresses from the Filters and Blocked Addresses tab in your Gmail settings.